Alicia-Kate-Bactasa/Ishi-To-Go/README.md

 This is still an in-progress build.
 Task & budget features are being developed, and so are the pixel animations.

+Goal:
+Big animated pixel art of a Working Calculator when clicked next to the budget planner

 _Current Progress with different pages already anchored:_

 ![Screenshot](media/progressOne.png)